The Hellsing Organization

 In Shine: Trained Walter in all things from vampire-slaying to making good tea.
 After Bertie was nearly killed in a vampire attack, Jeeves let him in on the secret — and the two of them finally got together, so that the trio made an improvised family until Hellsing called Jeeves and Walter away to fight WWII.

-Integra’s father, and Alucard’s former Master.
-Ran Hellsing during WWII; locked Alucard away afterward.
-Taught Integra everything he knew about monster-hunting, before his tragic death when she was 13.
+Arthur Hellsing: Ran Hellsing during WWII; locked Alucard away afterward.
+Taught his daughter Integra everything he knew about monster-hunting, before his tragic death when she was 13.

 Hellsing Allies and Civilians